marukatsutech/special_relativity/README.md

 ![image_ch9_fig9_1-1](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig9_1-1.png)

-Fig 9.1-1 AAA
+Fig 9.1-1 Neutrino candidate

 This direction is unstable because the minor link's direction of movement and the major link's rotation are opposite, so it is thought to oscillate.
 (This rotation direction is the direction in which the rotations are cancelled out in Section 8.)

 ![image_ch9_fig9_1-2](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig9_1-2.png)

-Fig 9.1-2
+Fig 9.1-2 Oscillation of major link

 In order for the orientation of the major link to change in this way, it is thought that the precession of the minor link is also oscillating.

 ![image_ch9_fig9_1-3](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig9_1-3.png)

-Fig 9.1-3
+Fig 9.1-3 Oscillation of minor link

 These oscillations result in instability, as shown in Property 2.

 Furthermore, when the precession angle is 45 degrees and superposition with an electron (composition of rotation vectors) occurs, the precession cancels out and the composition behaves as a W boson.

 Because the direction of the neutrino's precessional rotation is unstable, the W boson has a short lifetime.

 And because this precession angle varies between -45 degrees and +45 degrees, on average the precession is zero, resulting in an infinitesimal precession as shown in Property 1, and the movement speed of the W boson, the neutrino's gauge particle, is slow.

 In other words, the W boson's mass is observed to be heavy.